"Church is not something you go to,

 it's a family you belong to."

-First Presbyterian Waynesville began with eight stalwart Presbyterians, who worshipped together and were led from time to time by a missionary circuit preacher during the 1860's.
+First Presbyterian Church Waynesville began with eight stalwart Presbyterians, who worshipped together and were led from time to time by a missionary circuit preacher during the 1860's.
 By 1875, just ten years after the end of the Civil War and with the arrival of a preacher from the Charlotte area, a more organized church was formed as the Waynesville Presbyterian Church.
 There were eight charter members and two ruling elders.
-As this small congregation endured and grew, they worshiped once a month in the old Methodist Church on Cemetery Hill.
+As this small congregation endured and grew, they worshipped once a month in the old Methodist Church on Cemetery Hill.
 Finally in 1882, now numbering twenty-three, FPC Waynesville moved into its own building -- a white frame church with a bell tower on the corner of Main and Walnut Streets.
-The land was origianlly owned by Col. Robert Love, a soldier in the American Revolutionary War who was also instrumental in the beginnings of the town of Waynesville.
+The land was origianlly owned by Col. Robert Love, a soldier in the American Revolutionary War, who was also instrumental in the beginnings of the town of Waynesville.
 His grandson, Col. R.G.A.
-Love transfered the property to the church in 1880.
+Love, transfered the property to the church in 1880.
 During those early years, the church shared a pastor with the Bethel church until 1904, when the growing congregation undertook the building of a new, larger sanctuary.